-*please note that since writing this page, and in fact creating my blog, the MND Association of England and Wales has updated the official statistics to now use the life time risk of up to 1 in 300!
+*please note that since first writing this page, and in fact creating my blog, the MND Association of England and Wales has updated the official statistics to now use the life time risk, that I promote herein, of up to 1 in 300!
 I still include my facts page to explain why this change was made.
 The MNDA have gone further than my 1/400.
 Why?
 Well my figure was typical for up to age 75, but the total life estimate is 1/300.
 And it might be even more common than this.
 Why?
 Read on……

 The bare numbers for MND are that about 2 in every 100,000 of population per year develop the disease.

 - This fact is a fact i.e. accurate.

 - However, does it tell the real story and is it the most powerful and appropriate figure that should be used when trying to raise awareness of the disease? – Answer NO.

 - What it means, is that for every 100,000 of population, every year, 2 people are diagnosed.

 - The fact is almost always incorrectly quoted and misunderstood as 2 in 100000 people will get the disease – WRONG.
 Take a look at Colin Pritchard’s article in the Guardian to see the mistake in action.

 - Every year, each of us unaffected still exists in the population.
 So our chance for a lifetime is cumulative.